okanhosyilmaz/Amazon.com-Web-Scraping-w-Java/README.md

 # Amazon.com-Web-Scraping-w-Java
-Taking product informations from Amazon.com
+Taking product informations from Amazon.com with Jsoup library in Java.